-No matter what needs repairing in your home, there are numerous ways to learn the How-To by watching online videos, reading repair manuals, attending in-store workshops at the big home improvement stores, and etc.
+No matter what needs repairing in your home, there are numerous ways to learn the How-To watching online videos, reading repair manuals, attending in-store workshops at big home improvement stores, etc.

-You can educate yourself to handle almost any type of repairs ranging from leaky faucets to replacing door knobs.
+You can educate yourself to handle almost any type of repair ranging from leaky faucets to replacing door knobs.

-We recommend hiring contractors to handle plumbing and electrical problems, depending upon how complex the issue is.
-Making a mistake on any of those systems can cause water damage, electrical fires, shock and even worst in some cases.
+We recommend hiring contractors to handle plumbing and electrical problems, depending on how complex the issue is.
+Making a mistake on any of those systems can cause water damage, electrical fires, shock, and even worst in some cases.